ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 The final project for the course consists of picking a neurobiological system and building a model for it.
 There is a list of possible projects and more info at [this link](http://compneuro.uwaterloo.ca/courses/syde-750/syde-556-possible-projects.html), but is not intended to be comprehensive, so feel free to come up with your own ideas.
 Please have your projects approved by me by the end of Reading Week.
-You will need to submit a short (3-paragraph) summary of your project by March 11th.
+To do so, you will need to submit a short summary of your project by Feb 24th.

 ### Project Format